 I squinted at them.
 “Poo bowling?”
 I asked.

 “Yes,” Max said excitedly.
 “It is going to be awesome.”

 My friends Max and Tupper had recently taken jobs at the Fun Factory.
 This was the spot at Rainbow Bridge where all mortal dog toys were created.
 Crack researchers, like Max and Tupper, invent and test toys.
-When they have find one they love they send angels into the dreams of human dog toy manufacturers, who wake up thinking the creation is all theirs, and, a few months later, our mortal brothers and sisters are enjoying those very toys.
+When they find one they love they send angels into the dreams of human toy manufacturers, who wake up thinking the creation is all theirs, and, a few months later, our mortal brothers and sisters are enjoying those very toys.